 “He’s jumped the gun”: Legal expert says Peter Dutton didn’t check basic info about Neil Prakash’s citizenship

-One of Australia’s top legal experts days the Home Affairs Minister has “jumped the gun” and made public statements without seeking basic information to clarify his claims.
+One of Australia’s top legal experts says the Home Affairs Minister has “jumped the gun” and made public statements without seeking basic information to clarify his claims.

 The federal government’s attempt to strip Neil Prakash of his Australian citizenship has been cast into doubt after the Fijian government said Prakash was not and has never been a Fijian citizen.

-Greg Barnes, Barrister and Spokesperson for the Australian Lawyers Alliance, told Heidi Murphy the stripping of citizenship can only happen if it doesn’t render a person stateless.
+Greg Barns, Barrister and Spokesperson for the Australian Lawyers Alliance, told Heidi Murphy the stripping of citizenship can only happen if it doesn’t render a person stateless.